Glencairn Museum News | Number 10, 2013

 Because of variations in the cuneiform text, some scholars believe that this room might be one of the first erected and decorated.
 In order to combine all this data and restore the original ambiance, it is useful to create a 3D-digital reconstruction of the whole palace of King Assurnasirpal II.
 This technology offers new opportunities for study, with formerly separated slabs reunited virtually.
 Moreover, this method enables the restoration of garment decorations (sometimes mirroring the full-size scene in miniature) and color artifacts hardly visible today.

-To stay as close to the original object as possible, a point cloud of the artifact is generated (fig. 6, left).
+To stay as close to the original object as possible, a point cloud of the artifact is generated (Figure 6).
 This can either be carried out by a laser scan or a combination of photos shot from different angles.
 Usually taking a camera into a museum is easier than travelling around the world with an expensive laser scanner.

-After the point cloud has been converted to a closed mesh, a texture is applied to the virtual object that contains several layers of color or meta-information about the fragment (fig. 7, left).
+After the point cloud has been converted to a closed mesh, a texture is applied to the virtual object that contains several layers of color or meta-information about the fragment (Figure 7).
 This is required to document and catalogue unpublished details and contextual information—a procedure that has to been done with a large number of reliefs.

 The adjacent fragments to the left of Glencairn’s kneeling figure can now be found in the Archaeological Museum, Istanbul; at the Yale University Art Gallery, New Haven; at Magdalen College, Oxford; and in the Mead Art Museum, Amherst.
 The lower register of the reliefs is now preserved at the British Museum, London, and the fragments to the right of Glencairn’s kneeling apkallē are exhibited in the Metropolitan Museum in New York; at the State Hermitage in St. Petersburg; and in the Museum of Warsaw.